How to Become a Business Analyst

 - Manufacturing: to optimize production processes, manage supply chains, reduce costs, and improve quality

-- Government: to analyze data regarding demographics, behavioral, consumption, and other factors to help develop policies to improve services and outcomes
+- Government: to analyze data regarding demographics, behavior, consumption, and other factors to help develop policies to improve services and outcomes

 - Non-profit: to assist with the development of strategies for fundraising, outreach, and impact

-Business analysts may work for just one company or as independent consultants, providing their expertise to multiple clients at once on a contract basis.
+Business analysts may work for a single company or as independent consultants, providing their expertise to multiple clients simultaneously on a contract basis.

 Steps to Becoming a Business Analyst